pepkit/pepjava/README.md

 # pepjava

-First commit, implements basic reading capability for PEP spec in Java.
-It also allows reading of CSV sample files.

-Only sample_modifiers->remove functionality implemented.
+This is a java library to read and process [PEP](http://pep.databio.org/en/latest/specification/) specifications.

+## How to use

+Currently, the MainClass.java file shows how to instantiate the functionality.
+The key classes to use are:

+``
+YamlProject
+SampleTable
+``

+Methods within SampleTable that start with _process_ (processImply, processDerive...) are of particular interest.

+## Status

-No tests yet.
+No unit tests yet.
 Not of any quality to advertise.
 Work in progress.